Joejoequ/A-Serverless-Shopping-Website/CriticalAnalysis.md

 User could review history order.

+User Sotry 8:

+User could do a online chat on this website.

 ### AWS Service
 #### AWS SNS
 We could use this service to push notification for order confirmation to customer/seller email address.